Exporting teff to Europe

 There is a notable growing demand for niche and special cereals.
 Although specific statistics for teff are not available, it is often considered to have a similar potential to quinoa, another gluten-free grain.

 Europe offers you a new market for teff, which is still underdeveloped.
-Industry sources expect to trade more teff in the coming years.
+Industry sources expect to trade more teff in the coming years, although the growth in imports has been slow in recent years.

-- For general information about the demand for grains and pulses on the European market, see the CBI Market Intelligence Platform.
+- For general information about the demand for grains and pulses in the European market, visit the CBI Market Intelligence Platform.

 Germany and the Netherlands are the largest importers

 The principle importers of niche cereals into Europe are Germany and the Netherlands.
-These countries imported respectively 3,000 and 2,000 tonnes.
-Together, they represent almost 70% of the total European import.
+These countries imported respectively 3,000 and 2,200 tonnes.
+Together they represent almost 70% of the total European import.
 The United Kingdom and Belgium occupy a significant part of the remaining import.

-As an exporter, you will find the largest consumer market for niche grains in Germany thanks to a large cereal and bakery industry.
-The Netherlands re-exported over 37% of its import, making the country an important hub for your niche grains.
+As an exporter you will find the largest consumer market for niche grains in Germany, thanks to a large cereal and bakery industry.
+The Netherlands re-exported over 37%, making the country an important hub for your niche grains.
+The United Kingdom has an interesting market for gluten-free products, which could explain its growth over the past years.
+Teff has become available in major UK retailers such as Sainsbury’s and Holland & Barrett.

-- Maintain a broad focus on Europe, but realise that the number of buyers are still limited and concentrated in Germany and the Netherlands.
+- Maintain a broad focus on Europe, but realise that the number of buyers are still limited and mainly concentrated in Germany, the Netherlands and the United Kingdom.

 Interest in new, authentic food

-Many European consumers are prepared to try out “new” products.
+Many European consumers are prepared to try out ‘new’, authentic products.
 The story behind teff, depicting it as an ancient grain from Ethiopia, will appeal to food journalists and curious consumers alike.
 Although still a niche product, teff is often referred to as the next traditional superfood.
+Nonetheless, it has not yet entered into exponential growth like other authentic grains and seeds, such as quinoa and chia seeds.

 - If possible, create a good story around your product.
 Include information about its origin, social impact or traditional cultivation.